jafioti/luminal/README.md

 - Networks can be written in generic code, but compiled and ran fast on hyper-specific architectures (try writing a PyTorch network that works with both TF32 dtypes and TPUs; get ready for if statement hell...)

 ## RISC-style architecture
-Luminal can be ran on new accelerators by implementing the following 11 primitive ops:
+Luminal can be ran on new accelerators by implementing the following 10 primitive ops:
 - Log2
 - Exp2
 - Sin
-- Sqrt
 - Recip
 - Add
 - Mul